pfdubois/BridgeBidding/source/Planning.rst

 seven level 37 points.
 When we are in a suit contract, these figures include points that are gained due to distribution and support.
 In a misfit, HCP may be all that matters.

+Deciding what to do with 10 or 12 points is where a lot of the agony happens.
+It used to be that a minimum opening hand was 13 HCP.
+So if responder had 12, they wanted to be in game.
+But with the opening requirements now down to 12, responder wants a decent 12 or 13.

 Is This Forcing?
 ----------------